yunkunrao/tendermint.com/content/blog/application-blockchain-interface.md

 ## Intro to ABCI

-[Tendermint Core](https://github.com/tendermint/tendermint) (the "consensus engine") speaks to the application via a socket protocol called [ABCI](https://github.com/tendermint/abci).
+[Tendermint Core](https://github.com/tendermint/tendermint) (the "consensus engine") speaks to the application via an interface called [ABCI](https://github.com/tendermint/abci).

 To draw an analogy, lets talk about a well-known cryptocurrency, Bitcoin.
 Bitcoin is a cryptocurrency blockchain where each node maintains a fully audited Unspent Transaction Output (UTXO) database.
 If one wanted to create a Bitcoin-like system on top of ABCI, Tendermint Core would be responsible for